Cultural Affairs Office

 Her work has recently appeared or is forthcoming in The Missouri Review, The Collagist, [PANK], Verse Daily, The Texas Review, Catapult, and Tinderbox Poetry Journal, among others.
 Her new collection of poems, Nightbloom & Cenote (St. Julian Press, May 2018), was a semi-finalist for the 2017 Tupelo Press Dorset Prize, judged by Ilya Kaminsky.
 In 2018, she was a featured poet for the Houston Poetry Fest.
 Her fiction will be included in Houston Noir, edited by Gwendolyn Zepeda (Akashic Press, May 2019).

 Before '‘passing the pen’' to Contreras Schwartz, the outgoing laureate, Deborah “D.E.E.P.”
 Mouton, is launching her community outreach project, a multi-video series of performance poetry celebrating neighborhoods of the City.
-These videos can be found on the Mayor’s Office of Cultural Affairs Facebook & YouTube Pages and will be throughout the coming weeks.
+These videos can be found on The Mayor’s Office of Cultural Affairs Facebook & YouTube Pages and will be throughout the coming weeks.
 The first can be found: https://youtu.be/B-o76Pxz1gs.

 About the Houston Public Library